 In fall 2022, Mariana joined Enterprise Technology as a Process Architect within Service Delivery operations.
 In this role, she collaborates cross-functionally and leads within team dynamics to design, map, and optimize processes that drive operational excellence and elevate the university's service ecosystem.

-Mariana holds a Master of Legal Studies with a focus on Employment Law and Human Resources (2020) and is pursuing a Master of Science in Information Systems, beginning this fall 2025.
+Mariana holds a Master of Legal Studies with a focus on Employment Law and Human Resources (2020) and completed a Master of Science in Information Systems.
 She is affiliated with the Project Management Institute (PMI) and College and University Professional Association for Human Resources (CUPA-HR) and the Society for Human Resource Management (SHRM).